 Abstracts of current working papers

 Abstract.
-This paper proposes a dynamic model of bargaining to analyze decentralized markets where buyers and sellers obtain information about past deals through their social network.
+This paper proposes and tests experimentally a dynamic model of bargaining to analyze decentralized markets where buyers and sellers obtain information about past deals through their social network.
 There is a unique equilibrium outcome which depends crucially on the peripheral (least connected) individuals in each group.
 The main testable predictions are that groups with high density and/or low variability in the number of connections across individuals allow their members to obtain a better deal.
-We test the theoretical predictions with a lab experiment where we investigate 4 treatments that vary the network that groups of 6 subjects are assigned to.
+These predictions are tested in a lab experiment through 4 treatments that vary the network that groups of 6 subjects are assigned to.
 The results of the experiment lend support to the theoretical predictions: subjects converge to a high equilibrium demand if they are assigned to a network that is dense and/or has low variability in number of connections across members.
 An extension explores an alternative set-up in which buyers and sellers belong to the same social network: if the network is regular and the agents are homogeneous then the unique equilibrium division is 50-50.

 Keywords: experiment, network, communication, noncooperative bargaining, 50-50 division.
 JEL: C91, C92, D83, C73.